 Visit Envato Elements

 SoundStripe is another subscription-based service that offers incredibly high-quality sounds that are better suited to project work and serious creators.
 This company is used globally by recognisable brands such as Microsoft, Amazon and Tesla.

 While it may not be the most cost-effective way to stream with music in the background, you should definitely keep these in mind if you decide to create any YouTube content that requires great top-quality sounds.

 But if you’re looking for a better all-rounder, I’d prefer Envato for a similar price.

 Generally, you should be looking to only use music you have a license to use and broadcast with.
 If however, you don’t have a license to the music you play, here are things you can expect to happen on each of the major streaming platforms.

 - Twitch – If you play unlicensed music on your stream, you won’t directly incur a penalty, unless the owner of the music manually issues a DMCA notice.
-If the music is picked up by the audio recognition system however, the VoD stored on your channel will have portions of audio muted.
-If you are issued a manual DMCA notice, it could have negative effects for your account and repeat offenders could have their accounts terminated.
+If the music is picked up by the audio recognition system, however, the VoD stored on your channel will have portions of audio muted.
+If you are issued a manual DMCA notice, it could have negative effects on your account, and repeat offenders could have their accounts terminated.

 What is the Creative Commons License

 The Creative Commons license is a type of copyright licensing that give original authors a flexible way to distribute their work while still protecting their ownership.
 There are multiple different types of Creative Commons License that allow for different types of distribution, these include Attribution, Non-Commercial and No Derivative Works.